vishhvaan/website/content/authors/vishhvaan/_index.md

     year: 2012

 books:
-- The Eye of the World by Robert Jordan
+- The Way of Kings by Brandon Sanderson

 # Social/academia Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/widgets/#icons